nordeim/Account-Bookkeeping/claude/code_files_12.md

 COMMENT ON COLUMN accounting.budget_details.amount IS 'Budgeted amount for the account and period';
 COMMENT ON COLUMN accounting.budget_details.dimension1_id IS 'Optional first dimension for the budget line';
 COMMENT ON COLUMN accounting.budget_details.dimension2_id IS 'Optional second dimension for the budget line';
-COMMENT ON COLUMN accounting.budget_details.notes IS 'Additional notes for the budget line';

 -- ============================================================================
 -- BUSINESS SCHEMA TABLES